luismurao/tenm/README.md

 #> [1] 106   5
 ```

-Now we plot the geographic information
+We plot the geographic information to see how *Abronia graminea* is
+distributed.

 <div class="figure">